International Research Experience for Students 2020 - El Salvador

 - Opportunity to experience Salvadoran culture in a Spanish-language immersion setting

 - Practice skills in community development and capacity building in an international context

 - Potential for development of or adapting a thesis or dissertation idea(s)

 - Opportunity to grow your professional network and create lasting friendships

 Applications will be accepted from current (or incoming) graduate students.
-Students graduating with their B.S. by May 2020 and accepted by and committed to a graduate program for Fall 2020 will be considered.
 Applicants must be U.S. citizens or permanent residents affiliated with U.S. universities, per National Science Foundation requirements.

 Additionally, students must be able to reside on-site at project locations in El Salvador for the entire program.

 Students selected to participate in the program must have a valid U.S. passport with an expiration date no earlier than 6 months after the date of the return flight.